 The case manager’s role

 Several case managers have had some coaching training so, at times, they may offer a coaching style conversation.
-It is not the case manager’s job to solve a trainee’s problem(s) for them, but to help them to explore ways of re-empowering themselves, identifying options and using their own skills to address the problem(s).
+It is not the case manager’s job to solve a doctor’s problem(s) for them, but to help them to explore ways of re-empowering themselves, identifying options and using their own skills to address the problem(s).

-Case managers continue to support the trainee and monitor their progress, regularly reviewing the situation, until problems are resolved.
+Case managers continue to support the doctor and monitor their progress, regularly reviewing the situation, until problems are resolved.
 A case manager will communicate with relevant parties and document their assessments and actions taken.

 The importance of building a trusting relationship

 In attempting to help to re-empower a doctor, a case manager is much more likely to succeed if they build a trusting relationship with the doctor.
 The doctor may feel anxious about meeting a case manager.
 The first correspondence and meetings between case managers and doctors are therefore the most crucial.

 It is important to reach a position whereby the trainee is comfortable engaging with the case manager, so case managers spend a large proportion of meetings with trainees actively listening to their problems.
 They show genuine interest in the trainees, are respectful and non-judgmental and show care and concern for them.
 By building this trusting relationship, case managers and trainees are able to continue engaging in open, honest discussion, allowing the case manager to confront difficult issues, challenge the trainee in a supportive way and avoid collusion.